 Why is the PAGE/MODE button called this?
-If you push just this button, you can change just the mode of the radio (CWUSB, CWLSB, USB, LSB, etc.) by turning the small tuning knob.
+If you are not in MENU mode and you push just this button, you can change just the mode of the radio (CWUSB, CWLSB, USB, LSB, etc.) by turning the small tuning knob.
 Push this button again to turn it off.
 This is a faster way to change modes than going into the menu, although both methods can be used.